Typographical error: Scribal errors

-Scribal errors received a lot of attention in the context of textual criticism.
-Many of these mistakes aren't specific to manuscripts and can be referred to as typos.
+Scribal errors receive much attention in the context of textual criticism.
+Many of these mistakes are not specific to manuscripts and can be referred to as typos.
 Some classifications include homeoteleuton and homeoarchy (skipping a line due to the similarity of the ending or beginning), haplography (copying once what appeared twice), dittography (copying twice what appeared once), contamination (introduction of extraneous elements), metathesis (reversing the order of some elements), unwitting mistranscription of similar elements, mistaking similar looking letters, the substitution of homophones, fission and fusion (joining or separating words).

 Biblical errors

-The Wicked Bible omits the word "not" in the commandment "thou shalt not commit adultery".
+The Wicked Bible omits the word "not" in the commandment, "thou shalt not commit adultery".

-The Judas Bible is a copy of the second folio edition of the authorized version, printed by Robert Barker, printer to King James I, in 1613, and given to the church for the use of the Mayor of Totnes.
+The Judas Bible is a copy of the second folio edition of the Authorized Version, printed by Robert Barker, printer to James VI and I, in 1613, and given to the church for the use of the Mayor of Totnes.
 This edition is known as the Judas Bible because in Matthew 26:36 "Judas" appears instead of "Jesus".
-In this copy, the mistake (in the red circle) is corrected with a slip of paper pasted over the misprint.
+In this copy, the mistake is corrected with a slip of paper pasted over the misprint.

-"Intentional" typos
+Intentional typos

 Certain typos, or kinds of typos, have acquired widespread notoriety and are occasionally used deliberately for humorous purposes.
 For instance, the British newspaper The Guardian is sometimes referred to as The Grauniad due to its reputation for frequent typesetting errors in the era before computer typesetting.
 This usage began as a running joke in the satirical magazine Private Eye.
 The magazine continues to refer to The Guardian by this name.

-Typos are common on the internet in chatrooms, Usenet, and the World Wide Web, and some—such as "teh", "pwned", and "zomg"—have become in-jokes among Internet groups and subcultures.
+Typos are common on social media, and some—such as "teh", "pwned", and "zomg"—have become in-jokes among Internet groups and subcultures.
 P0rn is not a typo but an example of obfuscation, where people make a word harder for filtering software to understand while retaining its meaning to human readers.

 In mapping, it was common practice to include deliberate errors so that copyright theft could be identified.

+In "The Influence of Science Fiction on Modern American Filk Music", an early 1950s essay by Lee Jacobs, 'filk' was an accidental typo for 'folk'.
+However, the typo came to be intentionally adopted for songs etc. associated with science fiction (see filk music).